We Still Don't Understand High-Dimensional Bayesian Optimization: EXPERIMENTS

 \section{\bfseries EXPERIMENTS}

-To showcase the performance and scalability of our proposed linear kernel, we benchmark its performance on a range of optimization problems (both $N \approx D$ and $N \gg D$).
-Moreover, we ablate the design choices that differ our kernel from the standard linear kernel.
+To showcase the performance and scalability of our proposed linear kernel, we evaluate it on a range of optimization problems (both $N \approx D$ and $N \gg D$).
+Moreover, we ablate the design choices that differentiate our kernel from the standard linear kernel.